Conan Noonan: Shamrock Rovers

-Waterford loan
+Waterford

 On 31 January 2025, Noonan joined fellow League of Ireland Premier Division club Waterford on a season long loan.
 On 7 February 2025, he made his debut for the club, scoring once and assisting another 2 goals in a 4–2 win over Treaty United in the Munster Senior Cup at the RSC.
 He scored his first league goal for the club in the first game of the season on 15 February 2025, in a 3–2 win over Sligo Rovers at The Showgrounds.
 On 7 November 2025, he scored his side's equaliser in an eventual 2–1 win over Bray Wanderers in the 2025 League of Ireland Premier Division Promotion/Relegation Playoff to help the club secure their Premier Division status.
 He scored a total of 9 goals in 36 appearances in all competitions during a hugely successful loan spell that drew reported interest in his signature on a permanent basis from St Patrick's Athletic and Sligo Rovers at the end of the season.
+On 5 December 2025, Noonan signed for Waterford on a permanent basis, signing a three-year-contract for a record transfer fee for Waterford, believed to be €50,000.